The SpongeBob Movie: Sponge Out of Water: Development

 Following the release of The SpongeBob SquarePants Movie in 2004, producer Julia Pistor stated that a sequel film was unlikely despite its successful box office performance.
 In a 2009 interview with Digital Spy, former SpongeBob SquarePants writer and executive producer Paul Tibbitt was asked about the possibility of a sequel; he said, "I think that they are talking about doing that, but I haven't signed up for anything.
 We just feel like we've told so many stories, and SpongeBob exists so well in this short 11-minute form."
 He also stated that making another film was "a huge challenge".
 However, Tibbitt said a sequel is not impossible, saying "I wouldn't say no, but I don't know if there will be another one".
 In 2010, Nickelodeon was reportedly approaching the crews of the show to make another film adaptation.
 The network had long wanted to partner with sister company Paramount Pictures to release another SpongeBob SquarePants film to help reinvigorate the series' declining ratings.
 Internal disagreement delayed collaborations.

 On March 4, 2011, the Los Angeles Times reported Paramount had "another SpongeBob picture" in development.
 In July the same year, Paramount formed its new animation unit, Paramount Animation, in the wake of the commercial and critical success of the 2011 animated film Rango and the end of the studio's distribution deal with DreamWorks Animation.
 Philippe Dauman, Viacom's then-president and CEO, officially announced on February 28, 2012, that a sequel film was in development and was due for an unspecified 2014 release.
 Dauman said the new film "will serve to start off or be one of our films that starts off our new animation effort".
 Nickelodeon expected the film to do much better in foreign box offices than the 2004 feature considering the channel's increasingly global reach.

 Production was announced on June 10, 2012, under the title The SpongeBob SquarePants Movie 2, which some trade publications began referring to as SpongeBob SquarePants 2.
-Series creator Stephen Hillenburg, who left his role as the series' showrunner in 2004 following the release of The SpongeBob SquarePants Movie, would return as the film's executive producer and function as a co-writer for the film's story.
+Series creator Stephen Hillenburg, who left his role as the series' showrunner in 2004 following the release of The SpongeBob SquarePants Movie, would return as the film's executive producer and function as a co-writer for the film.